aspose-cells-cloud/aspose-cells-cloud-dotnet/README.md

 To get started with Aspose.Cells Cloud for .NET, follow these steps:

-1. Create an account at  [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and obtain your application information.
+1. Create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and obtain your CellsCloudClientId and CellsCloudClientSecret.
 2. execute `Install-Package Aspose.Cells-Cloud` from the Package Manager Console in Visual Studio to fetch & reference Aspose.Cells Cloud SDK assembly in your project.If you already have Aspose.Cells Cloud for .NET and want to upgrade it, please execute `Update-Package Aspose.Cells-Cloud` to get the latest version.

 ```csharp